ds54e/sv-mint/docs/plugins/macro_names_uppercase.md

 ## Description
 - `define` names must be ALL_CAPS
-- Why: ALL_CAPS visually separates macros from signals.
+- ALL_CAPS visually separates macros from signals.
 ## Good

 ```systemverilog